 At the beginning of 2014, Governor Brown declared a California drought emergency.
 The drought actually began two years prior, but reached emergency status that year.
 By 2016, with water conservation efforts & actions, the emergency status was relieved.
 The statewide drought lasted five years.4

-But California is still largely challenged today with drought conditions.
-They've introduced a Water Bank, & other management planning:
+But California is still challenged today with drought conditions.
+A Water Bank was implemented.
+Plus other management planning:

 Colorado is using a Drought Monitor for evaluation of drought levels.
 Another evaluation method, using a kind-of likert scale, or a leveled rubric.